-Gross prize expense was \$850.7 million, \$812.5 million, and \$770.6 million in the years 2014, 2013, and 2012, respectively.
-Increases of \$38.2 million in 2014 and \$41.9 million in 2013 reflect the increases in overall ticket sales realized in the related period.
+Gross prize expense was \$881.1 million, \$850.7 million, and \$812.5 million in the years 2015, 2014, and 2013, respectively.
+Increases of \$30.4 million in 2015 and \$38.2 million in 2014 reflect the increases in overall ticket sales realized in the related period.

 Instant games prize expense is managed through the number of tickets printed for each game and the value of prizes as determined prior to ticket production.
 Prize expense is recorded based on an established prize structure and a related percentage of sales for each game introduced and is recognized when products are made available for sale to the public.
-The aggregated prize payout for all instant games was 68.28%, 67.6%, and 67.0% of instant game sales, net of free tickets, for 2014, 2013, and 2012, respectively.
+The aggregated prize payout for all instant games was 67.57%, 68.28%, and 67.6% of instant game sales, net of free tickets, for 2015, 2014, and 2013, respectively.

 Gross prize expense for drawing-style games generally increases or decreases in direct proportion to ticket sales of the related game and is recorded at the time of the related draw.
-The aggregated prize payout for all drawing-style games were 49.5%, 50.0%, and 50.3% for 2014, 2013, and 2012, respectively.
+The aggregated prize payout for all drawing-style games was 50.3%, 49.5%, and 50.0% for 2015, 2014, and 2013, respectively.

-Retailer commissions were \$92.4 million, \$89.2 million, and \$85.5 million for fiscal years 2014, 2013, and 2012, respectively.
-Consistent with the cost driver relationship of ticket sales to retailer commissions, the increases of \$3.2 million in 2014 and \$3.7 million in 2013 reflect the increases in overall ticket sales realized in the related period.
+Retailer commissions were \$96.3 million, \$92.4 million, and \$89.2 million for fiscal years 2015, 2014, and 2013, respectively.
+Consistent with the cost driver relationship of ticket sales to retailer commissions, the increases of \$3.9 million in 2015 and \$3.2 million in 2014 reflect the increases in overall ticket sales realized in the related period.

 Retailers are compensated a set commission percentage of 6.5% on all instant tickets settled and drawing-style tickets sold.
 They also receive an additional 1% bonus for cashing Cash 3 and Cash 4 ticket prizes.
 Additionally, TEL will pay a bonus of \$25,000 to a retailer who sells a single jackpot-winning ticket for Powerball or Mega Millions; however, if there are multiple winning Powerball or Mega Millions jackpot winning tickets sold in Tennessee in a single drawing, the \$25,000 selling bonus will be proportionately divided among the respective retailers based on the number of winning tickets sold by the retailer.
 TEL will also pay a \$5,000 bonus to retailers selling any drawing-style game ticket where the prize won is equal to or greater than \$1 million.
-Two Powerball or Mega Millions jackpot ticket selling bonuses were paid during the last three fiscal years.
-Drawing-style game ticket selling bonuses equaling \$85,000, \$80,000, and \$15,000 were awarded for fiscal years 2014, 2013, and 2012, respectively.
+Two Powerball and one Mega Millions jackpot ticket selling bonuses were paid during the last three fiscal years.
+Drawing-style game ticket selling bonuses equaling \$100,000; \$85,000; and \$80,000 were awarded for fiscal years 2015, 2014, and 2013, respectively.

-Gaming Contractor fees for fiscal years 2014, 2013, and 2012 were \$28.6 million, \$27.4 million, and \$26.3 million, respectively.
+Gaming Contractor fees for fiscal years 2015, 2014, and 2013 were \$28.3 million, \$28.6 million, and \$27.4 million, respectively.
 TEL has retained two major gaming contractors, one for the operation of its gaming systems and network and one for the manufacturing, warehousing, and distribution of its instant ticket games.
-As compensation, the instant ticket vendor receives 1.07% of the selling price of all instant ticket activations, whereas the gaming systems and network vendor receives 1.24% of the selling price of drawing-style tickets sold and of the selling price of instant ticket activations net of free instant tickets available as prizes.
+During fiscal year 2015, lower negotiated vendor fees were implemented.
+The instant ticket vendor receives .8998% of the selling price of all instant ticket activations, whereas the gaming systems and network vendor receives 1.1999% of the selling price of drawing-style tickets sold and of the selling price of instant ticket activations net of free instant tickets available as prizes.
+These lower percentages resulted in the fees being \$266 thousand lower than the prior year even with the increase in sales.